britram/taps-transports/draft-ietf-taps-transports.md

 packets (e.g., the Stream service provided by TCP).

 Another fundamental feature is whether a transport requires a control exchange across the network at setup (e.g., TCP), or whether it connection-less (e.g., UDP).

-A transport service can also offer reliability, for instance, SCTP offers a message-based service providing full or partial reliability and allowing to minimize the head of line blocking due to the support of unordered and unordered message delivery within multiple streams, UDP-Lite and DCCP provide partial integrity protection.
+A transport service can deliver packets with full reliability, providing detection of loss and retransmission (e.g., TCP).
+SCTP offers a message-based service that can provide full or partial reliability and allows the protocol to minimize the head of line blocking due to the support of ordered and unordered message delivery within multiple streams.
+UDP-Lite and DCCP can provide partial integrity protection to enable corruption tolerance of the transport service.

+A transport service can provide flow control to allow a receiver to regulate the transmission rate of a sender.

 A transport service can provide congestion control (see {{congestion-control}}).
 TCP and SCTP provide congestion control for use in the Internet, whereas UDP leaves this function